 43) You don’t mind that the hospital personnel may take your baby away from you right after birth, scrub your baby with antibiotic soap (see #21), and separate you from your baby for long periods of time, whether it’s necessary or not.

 44) You don’t want to breastfeed and are glad to know that the hospital does product placement and covert advertising for the formula companies and will be loading you up with “free” formula and coupons.

 45) Your baby’s birthday is your birthing day too.
 Your world changes forever when you become a mother.
 Your friend who had a home birth tells you it was the most empowering and validating experience of her life.
-For you it was a day of humiliation, bullying, emotional, and physical abuse.
+For you it was a day of humiliation, bullying, emotional and physical abuse.
 Being treated so badly validates all your childhood feelings of self-doubt and self-hate.
-It must be your body—not the system—that is broken.
+It must be your body—not the system—that’s broken.
 So next time you’ll have a hospital birth as well.